What characterizes life?

 - As pointed to in files about biochemistry the inversion

 of number 7 seems able to give a code for synthesis

 of substance as fatty acids and collagen.

 - One suggestion is that life could have its ultimate root

-in the 7 so-called "undeveloped" dimensions calculated with in
+in the 7 so-called "undeveloped" dimensions calculated

 the String theory.

 About geometries, biologists of profession

 often give descriptions in geometrical terms.
 The same views